firozshk/CyberSecurityWeek/Challenges/Day 1: Azure Cloud Security/Challenge 1/README.md

 Please use the below Github credentials to deploy the App on Azure.

 U/N : srinivas@jumpstartninja.ai
 P/W : Gitninja@123!

-If the above github credentials are not working, please fork the repo in your github account and procced with the challenge
+(If these github credentials are not working, please fork the repo in your github account and procced with the challenge)

 **Please have the remaining settings as default**